AishwaryaKaggle/BikeSharing-caseStudy/README.md

 - Higher amount of loans were verified more than less amount, thus loans with lesser amount are more liekely to be charged off.

 ## Contact
-Created by P.S.V.S.Aishwarya and Jai Sirohi - feel free to contact me!
+Created by P.S.V.S.Aishwarya - feel free to contact me!